 Reset the Chrome Flags

-The Chrome flags, when enabled, provide experimental features on the Chrome browser.
-Some of these features may cause bug issues and cause commands for DNS cache clearing to go unresponsive.
+When enabled, the Chrome flags provide experimental features on the Chrome browser.
+Some of these features may cause bug issues and make commands for DNS cache clearing unresponsive.
 Here are the steps to reset the Chrome flags.

 1. Open the Chrome browser.

-2. In the URL bar type below lines and hit enter
+2. In the URL bar type the below lines and hit enter

 chrome://flags